Extension configuration provides the following functions:

 After filling out the form, press the Save button to save extension data in the database.
 After saving the data, you have to initiate a server configuration refresh in order to apply the changes to all affected Verba Recording Servers.
 This type of configuration refresh does not require service restart, so the changes will take effect immediately.

 Modifying, invalidating and deleting extensions

 To edit an extension entry, click on the desired line of the list showing the registered Verba extensions.
 After clicking on the line, a new page opens automatically.

 To have changes take effect, press the Save button.
 All conditions, which are described in the previous part, have to be met.

-You can delete the extensions by clicking on the DELETE button.
-Only those extensions can be deleted, which do not belong to a recorded call, which have already been associated to a user.
+You can delete the extensions by clicking on the Delete button.
+Only those extensions can be deleted, which do not belong to a recorded call, which has already been associated with a user.